A Brief History of Yule

 -Sit with the darkness for as long as you can.
 Notice what you notice when the lights are off, what senses are heightened.
 What does your energetic body feel like in the dark?
 When you turn the lights on, what’s the first thing you see?
 What patterns dance in front of your newly-opened eyes?

 -Give radically.
 I don’t mean give until you have nothing left, I mean when you have to give, make it count.
 Shop small or secondhand where you can, and consider making donations for the acquaintance-level folks on your list.
 Maybe you don’t need to break the bank on a $20 knicknack for each of your six ex-roommates from college.
-Maybe you can make a $5 donation in each of their names to a mutual aid org like Solidarity North Shore or Trans Santa and let that full $30 go further than $120 in Dunks gift cards ever would have.
+Maybe you can make a $5 donation in each of their names to a mutual aid org like Trans Santa and let that full $30 go further than $120 in Dunks gift cards ever would have.

 -Build a gingerbread house for your ancestors to come home to for the holidays.
 Add their favorite candies and sweets (I like to include mini bottles of beloved liquor) and make sure they know they have a space in your home.

 How else do you honor the season?
 What makes you go hmmmm about the holidays?
 Make sure to tag us in your celebration Stories so we can feel like we're having a big ol' coven Winter gathering!
-See you in 2022!
+See you in 2024!